See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 - Fluency in English

-We are currently looking for Nurses with good French and Arabic Skills.
+We are currently looking for Nurses with good French and Arabic Skills and/or knowledge in Infection Prevention Control (IPC).

 If you speak French or Arabic to a level where you can be placed in a French or Arabic speaking mission such as the Democratic Republic of Congo (DRC), Chad or Yemen, you are much more likely to be accepted onto the MSF register.